Kubernetes Operator#

 Note

-The operator does not mount an emptyDir at /dev/shm.
-With hostIPC: true, the container sees the host’s /dev/shm directly.
-Mounting an emptyDir would shadow it with a private tmpfs and break CUDA IPC.
+The operator never mounts an emptyDir at /dev/shm.
+Mounting an emptyDir there would shadow the host’s /dev/shm with a private tmpfs and break CUDA IPC.

 Resources Created#